yjose/elazizi.com/blog/2019-07-28/index.md

 **Voting system platform? ( Existing sass product**)

-Recently, you can find a sass project for every feature you want: contact page, authentication notification almost everything. that’s why I thought we can find a sass voting system with a simple API to use.
+Recently, you can find a sass project for every feature you want: contact page, authentication notification almost everything. that’s why I thought we could find a SASS voting system with a simple API to use.
 Unfortunately, I only found some complex platform and API that would be impossible to be part of our existing stack.

-After a while, I remember a page I already see in [expo](https://expo.canny.io/feature-requests) website which let developers suggest new features to be added on the expo platform and Guess what this is perfectly what we are trying to build.
+After a while, I recall a page I already seen in [expo](https://expo.canny.io/feature-requests) website which let developers suggest new features to be added on the expo platform and Guess what this is perfectly what we are trying to build.

 As you can see you can suggest new features and other developers can votes.